 We are currently developing a recommendation/predicting system for SMS in Android client.
-Our system recommend/predict the next message on current input messages for user via LSTM-RNN language model.
+Our system recommend/predict the next message on current input messages for user via sequence-to-sequence language model.
 We expect that this study will give us meaningful insight of language model and short-text analysis.
 This is a joint work with Samsung Electronics Software Center.

 As the large amount of clinical data have been collected over enormous patients over multiple years, related ML problems have been studied but most works do not achieve required accuracy and scalability.
 Thanks to the recent advances in RNN and scalable computations, we are currently developing a RNN model to forecast the future medication prescription by assessing the entire history of patients.